 Making a Mark is devoted to the folks who try to step up and bring people together in the Hampton Roads community.

-Chapter one: Norfolk hero coach helps shield kids from violent street life
+Norfolk hero coach helps shield kids from violent street life:

 By Arrianee LeBeau